 Amateur climbers formed clubs.
 Climbing is an individualistic pursuit and many leading climbers have been, at best, passive members of clubs.
 But since the 1930s, clubs have been an important feature of New Zealand mountaineering.

 The New Zealand Alpine Club was founded in 1891, but went into recess in 1896.
-A. P. Harper modelled the club on the Alpine Club of England, where climbing first developed as a gentleman’s amateur pursuit.
-The New Zealand club was the only other alpine club in the world to require a qualification for membership, and to exclude professional guides.
+A. P. Harper modelled it on the Alpine Club of England, where climbing first developed as a gentleman’s amateur pursuit.
+The New Zealand club was the only other alpine club in the world which restricted membership and excluded professional guides.

 Although A. P. Harper championed the conservative tradition of the Alpine Club in London, he acknowledged that New Zealand climbing was more egalitarian.
 He noted that while English climbers thought that even carrying rucksacks was beneath their dignity, in the colonies it was quite natural for climbers to carry their own swags.